MisterMoody/twigTemplates/README.md

 Developers are responsible for escaping variables when manual escaping is enabled.
 One means to achieve this objective would be to use the [escape](https://twig.symfony.com/doc/2.x/filters/escape.html) filter which escapes a string for safe insertion into the final `<html>` output:
 >`{{ user.username | escape }}` -or- `{{ user.username | e }}`

-In the example above, the `e` expression respresents an alias of the escape filter.
+In the example above, the `e` expression represents an alias of the escape filter.
 Regardless, this filter can be used in contexts other than `<html>` in the form of an optional argument, which can be made to define the escaping strategy as, for example, JavaScript:
 >`{{ user.username | escape('js) }}`

 In the event that manual escaping is enabled, but there are variables whose markup should not be escaped, pipe the [raw-FILTER](https://twig.symfony.com/doc/2.x/filters/raw.html) to that variable to mark its value as being safe, thus, it will not be escaped.